afsangujarati93/Lingua-Franca-Text-Summarization/README.md

+Creating Summaries considering user's origin and interest.

 <h1 id="lingua-franca-text-summarization">Lingua-Franca-Text-Summarization</h1>
 <p>It’s an extrative text summarization technique that creates summaries considering the factor of users origin.<br>
 A bag of words(BOW) is created using BBC Sports and another bag using TOI Cricket.
-The sentence is compared with the selected BOW to give an additional score for user’s origin.</p>
+The sentence is compared with the selected BOW to give an additional score for user’s origin.
+The summaries are eveluated using Rouge and benchmakred against other system summarizers.</p>
 <h2 id="getting-started">Getting Started</h2>
 <p>Clone the project and make sure you have installed all the necessary dependencies.<br>
 Necessary dependencies include, installing the required python modules and having data in the necessary folder.</p>